lucybot/jammin/README.md

 **Note: Jammin is still in alpha.
 Not all features have been implemented.**

 ## About
 Jammin is the fastest way to build a JSON REST API with Node, Express, and MongoDB.
-It consists of a light-weight wrapper around Mongoose and an Express router to expose HTTP methods.
+It consists of a light-weight wrapper around [Mongoose](http://mongoosejs.com/) for database operations and an [Express](http://expressjs.com/) router to expose HTTP methods.

 ## Usage